MaterDev/thepath-ai_pi/docs/index.md

 # The Path (AI-Pi)

 !!! info "Development Progress"
-    Total development time: **35.0 hours**
+    Total development time: 35.0 hours

-    *This counter is automatically updated based on development logs*
+    This counter is automatically updated based on development logs.

 ![The Path (AI-Pi)](images/cover.png)